Torres-ssf/gobarber-backend/README.md

 ## Acknowledgments

-- Built this project was only possible because of the skills I aquired during the [GoStack Bootcamp](https://rocketseat.com.br/).
+- This project was created during the [GoStack Bootcamp](https://rocketseat.com.br/).
+I am very grateful to them for the knowledge and skills acquired here.

 ## 📝 License